bseltz-cohesity/scripts/powershell/jobRunStats/README.md

 ...
 ```

-## Optional Parameters
+## Parameters

+* -vip: the Cohesity cluster to connect to
+* -username: the cohesity user to login with
+* -domain: domain of the Cohesity user (defaults to local)
-* failedOnly: Show only unsuccessful job runs
+* -failedOnly: (optional) Show only unsuccessful job runs
-* lastDay: Show only the past 24 hours of job runs
+* -lastDay: (optional) Show only the past 24 hours of job runs
+* -numDays: (optional) Limit output to the last X days

 Stats are also output to a csv file for further review.